mailgun/mailgun-php/README.md

 ### All usage examples

-You find more detailed documentation at [/doc](doc/index.md) and on [https://documentation.mailgun.com](https://documentation.mailgun.com/api_reference.html).
+You will find more detailed documentation at [/doc](doc/index.md) and on [https://documentation.mailgun.com](https://documentation.mailgun.com/api_reference.html).

 ### Response